 About the image restoration process…

-All the images on display here predate digital photography and were recorded on film—Kodachrome and Ektachrome 35mm slides, many of which are now more than 50 years old.
+All the images on display here predate digital photography.
+They were recorded on film—Kodachrome and Ektachrome

-Modern digital tools provide the opportunity to bring images back to life that would otherwise be lost—eventually deteriorating into uselessness.
+Modern digital photo editing tools, including AI, provide the opportunity to bring images that would otherwise be lost

 If you’re interested in restoring old film images—slides, negatives, or prints—contact me at craigpynn@gmail.com